will98nicholson/ECommerce/README.md

 ## Description

-This is program exemplifies back-end data storage elements of an e-commerce platform.
+This is a program that exemplifies back-end data storage elements of an e-commerce platform.
 Using routes, the user can create, update, delete, and access the company's products, product tags, and product categories

 ### Technology Used